liip/chusho/README.md

 # Chūshō

-A library of bare accessible Vue components and tools.
+A library of bare & accessible components and tools for Vue.js 3

 [Documentation](https://www.chusho.dev/guide/)